 This temple is actually newly built shrine of Baba Harbhajan Singh in November’ 1982 for convenience of visitors.
-Older temple is situated at 1000 feet higher altitude than this new temple and further 9 km at Gnathang.
+Older Baba Mandir is situated at height of 14,000 feet, almost 1000 feet above than newly build temple and further 9 km at Gnathang.

 Now, very few visitors go to older temple (Famous as Baba ji ka bunker) it is the same location where Harbhajan Singh was posted before he die.

 A young Sikh from Punjab joined Indian army in 1965 as Sepoy, when he was just 19.
 He got posted at Nathu-La ( Boarder of Sikkim and Tibet ) for guarding the Nation against Chinese People’s Liberation Army (PLA).

 In 1968, when Harbhajan Singh was leading a column of mule from one post to another slipped into a flowing Nala and unfortunately lost his life.
 And the water current was so high, it carried away his body 2 km from the site of accident.

 Till the three days of accident no one could trace the Harbhajan Singh.
 Even some of his friends thought he might ran away because of the hardship at this high altitude post.

 According to famous legend, Harbhajan Singh came in the dream of one of his army friend and narrated the whole story about his death.
 He also informed about the location of his dead body.
 And next morning army team recovered his body from the same location.
 Harbhajan Singh also asked for making his Samadhi in the dream of fellow army men.